hwinng/dev-connector/README.md

 ## Project status

-Devconnector is inspired by Brad Traversy with some core feature.
-In this version, I added some more feature:
+Devconnector is inspired by Brad Traversy with some core features.
+In this version, I added some more features:

 - Real-time public chat room
 - A recruiter page for adding recruitment news